onnx/onnx/docs/Operators-ml.md

 <dl>
 <dt><tt>T</tt> : tensor(float), tensor(double), tensor(int64), tensor(int32), tensor(string)</dt>
-<dd></dd>
+<dd>The input must be a tensor of a numeric type or string.
+The output will be of the same tensor type.</dd>
 </dl>

 ### <a name="ai.onnx.ml.Binarizer"></a><a name="ai.onnx.ml.binarizer">**ai.onnx.ml.Binarizer**</a>

-  Replaces the values of the input tensor by either 0 or 1, element-wise, based on the outcome of a comparison against a threshold value.
+  Maps the values of the input tensor by either 0 or 1, element-wise, based on the outcome of a comparison against a threshold value.

 #### Version